Courses-journey/cpp-cherno/README.md

 - Enums is a shortcut for enumeration and basically all it is a set of values
 - Give a name to value
 - Define set of values
-- Limit which value assgin to what
+- Limit which value assign to what
 - A way to name values
 - It just an integer
 - By default it a zero based index